 When working on a project, it’s sometimes easy to get so involved in the work that you forget to keep an eye on the time and how everything else is tracking along.
 Thankfully, there are visual tools within the project management world that can assist in ensuring we’re on track to deliver the project within the required timeframe — like a burndown chart.

-A burndown chart is visual representation of how quickly you and your team are working through — or “burning” through — your work.
-A handy tool for estimating when work will be completed, it is thoroughly used in the Agile methodology Scrum, but can also be used in other endeavors where progress is measurable over time.
+A burndown chart is a visual representation of how quickly you and your team are working through — or “burning” through — your work.
+A handy tool for estimating when work will be completed, it is thoroughly used in the Agile methodology Scrum, but can also be used in other endeavours where progress is measurable over time.

 Scrum, as we all know, is an Agile framework that aims to develop, deliver, and sustain complex products through collaboration, accountability, and iterative progress.
-The project management methodology encourages collaborative decision making and constructive feedback so that a higher quality product can be delivered efficiently.
+The project management methodology encourages collaborative decision-making and constructive feedback so that a higher-quality product can be delivered efficiently.
 A burndown chart is a tool that can help achieve that.

 Within the Scrum universe, there are two types of variants: